fedora-llvm-team/clang-built-fedora-status/README.md

 ```

-If you don't want to use fepkg you can use plain mock instead.
+If you don't want to use fedpkg you can use plain mock instead.

 ```bash
 # Clone the repo